yamatogun/100-days-of-code/log.md

 **thoughts**
 I don't know whether or not I will be ready for interviews soon enought, feels like my stamina is going away these days.
 I have to refine my mindset so that I can trust it better and it becomes more reliable.

+### Day 10: Friday, December 15th

+**today's progress**:
+- finished exercise about binary search (implementation)
+- tried to figure out how to go from login page to main page (how to know which user is using the application in order to retrieve the proper todos)

+**thoughts**
+I need to get up earlier, and spend more time coding.
+Life hygiene!